fernandorribeiro95/Single_Product_UX_UI_Designe_Leticia_Carolina/README.md

 <br>

-#### Run the following command in your terminal or code editor: "NPM INSTALL", to install all the necessary dependencies to execute the project, it will be running on port 3000.
+#### Run the following command in your terminal or code editor: "NPM INSTALL", to install all the dependencies necessary to run the project.

+#### To start the project, run the following command on your "NPM START" terminal, it will be executed on port 3000.